soumya1925/clientFrontend/README.md

 🔑 Password: namehim213
 ---

+#🧪 Test User Registration & Login
+If you'd like to verify that user registration and login are working correctly:

+Navigate to the Register screen in the app.

+Fill out the form to create a new account.

+This will send a request to the backend and add a new user to the server.

+Once registered, use your credentials to log in from the Login screen and start using the app.
+---
 # 📱 Expense Tracker App
 A cross-platform React Native mobile application for tracking daily expenses with category-wise breakdown and monthly budgeting.
 Users can add, edit, and delete their expenses, visualize spending patterns using pie charts, and manage a personalized monthly budget.

+---

 # 🔧 Features
 User Authentication (assumed via JWT)